mariamrtn/tfm-FLwithCopies/README.md

 7. Repetition of experiments
 Make sure to delete the files and folders generated in the previous run: client_models, global_model.pt, model_params.pth Datafiles can be kept to skip step 4.
-Then just run and analyse the results as explained before.
+Then just run the experiments from the corresponding 'quickstart-pytorch_expA' or 'quickstart-pytorch_expB' folders and analyse the results as explained before.